-- (a) If a facility receives hazardous waste accompanied by a manifest, the owner, operator or his/her agent must sign and date the manifest as indicated in subsection (b) of this section to certify that the hazardous waste covered by the manifest was received, that the hazardous waste was received except as noted in the discrepancy space of the manifest, or that the hazardous waste was rejected as noted in the manifest discrepancy space. - (b) An owner or operator of a designated facility who accepts a shipment of hazardous waste for which a manifest is required shall comply with the following: - (1) Perform an inspection upon receipt of each shipment of hazardous waste, comparing the description appearing on the manifest and the waste actually received, noting any significant discrepancies, as defined in subsection (g) of this section on the manifest in the space provided.
-Any significant discrepancies shall be noted on each copy of the manifest and immediately reported to the Secretary as provided by subsection (g) of this section;
+- (a) If a facility receives hazardous waste accompanied by a manifest, the owner, operator or his/her agent must sign and date the manifest as indicated in subsection (b) of this section to certify that the hazardous waste covered by the manifest was received, that the hazardous waste was received except as noted in the discrepancy space of the manifest, or that the hazardous waste was rejected as noted in the manifest discrepancy space. - (b) In any case in which the state in which waste is generated, or the state in which waste will be transported to a designated facility, requires that the waste be regulated as a hazardous waste or otherwise be tracked through a hazardous waste manifest, the designated facility that receives the waste shall, regardless of the state in which the facility is located: - (1) Complete the facility portion of the applicable manifest; - (2) Sign and date the facility certification; - (3) Submit to the e-Manifest system a final copy of the manifest for data processing purposes; and - (4) Pay the appropriate per manifest fee to EPA for each manifest submitted to the e-Manifest system, subject to the fee determination methodology, payment methods, dispute procedures, sanctions, and other fee requirements specified in 40 CFR §§ 264.1300 through 264.1316. - (c) If the facility receives a hazardous waste shipment accompanied by a manifest, the owner, operator, or his agent must: - (1) Perform an inspection upon receipt of each shipment of hazardous waste, comparing the description appearing on the manifest and the waste actually received, noting any discrepancies, as defined in subsection (i) of this section on each copy of the manifest.
+Any discrepancies shall be noted on each copy of the manifest and immediately reported to the Secretary as provided by subsection (i) of this section; - (2) Sign and date, by hand, each copy of the manifest to certify that the hazardous waste covered by the manifest was received; - (3) Immediately give the transporter at least one copy of the manifest;